cmu-delphi/delphi-epidata/docs/api/ili_nearby_nowcast.md

 ## Lag and Backfill

-Nowcast estimates were subject to revision as input data (like digital signals) was updated or backfilled.
+Nowcast estimates were subject to revision as input data was updated or backfilled.

 ## Limitations

 *   These values are estimates (nowcasts), not ground-truth surveillance data.
 They are subject to modeling errors.
-*   The accuracy of the nowcast depends on the availability and stability of the input signals (Wikipedia, CDC page hits, etc.).
-Changes in user behavior or platform algorithms can affect these inputs.
+*   The accuracy of the nowcast depends on the availability and stability of the input (Wikipedia, CDC page hits, etc.).
+Changes in user behaviour or platform algorithms can affect these inputs.

 ## The API